ninewise/dissertation/umgap/paper.md

 ### Peptide Filtering

-Protein fragmentation may yield false positives: peptides that do not occur in proteins encoded in the read.
+Protein fragmentation may yield false positives: peptides translated from non-coding regions in a read.
 Most false positives are automatically filtered as they have no exact match with any UniProt protein.
 As a result, they cannot be associated with a taxon during peptide profiling.
 This is the case for most peptides from translations of wrong gene predictions or outside coding regions in a six-frame translation (Figure \ref{protein-translation}).
 But peptide profiling itself may also yield false positive identifications: peptides associated with an inconsistent taxon, i.e., a taxon that is not the correct taxon or one of its ancestors in the NCBI Taxonomy tree.
 This could be the case for both true and false positive peptides from protein